-Mudjacking is the process of pumping a water, dirt and cement mixture under a concrete slab in order to lift it.
-This mixture is called slurry.
+Mudjacking is the process of pumping a crushed calcium rock and water slurry under a concrete slab in order to fill, stabilize, and lift it.
 The exact ingredients vary from company to company, and from job to job.
-Mudjacking can be the solution to many homeowners’ concrete problems, including hollow and/or sunken slabs, slabs slanting into and running water towards the home or building, uneven slabs causing trip hazards and liability issues, and any other issues caused by sunken and settled concrete.
+Mudjacking can be the solution to almost all home or business owners concrete problems, including hollow and/or sunken slabs, slabs slanting into and running water towards the home or building, uneven slabs causing trip hazards and liability issues, and any other issues caused by sunken and settled concrete.
 It may also be called concrete leveling, pressure grouting or slabjacking.

-The entire process is fairly simple.
+The entire process is fast and effective.
 First, small holes are drilled into the concrete slab to be lifted.
 Slurry is then pumped into these holes under pressure, filling any gaps under the slab.
-When the gaps are filled, the slurry becomes pressurized, and raises the slab hydraulically to the necessary height.
+When the gaps are filled, the slurry becomes pressurized, which raises the slab up to the desired height.
 In the final step, the holes that were originally drilled are then filled with concrete.
 Caulking of cracks and joints is then done when applicable, to seal out water and prevent washout or resettling.

 Mudjacking is a process that should only be done by experienced professionals, since every job can be a little different from the last.
 Having done the mudjacking for over 40 years, I would like to think I have seen it all, but I am still surprised from time to time, when a new circumstance arises, which requires all the know how I have gained over all those years.
 That is why Cement Raising Inc. should be your first choice for all your mudjacking needs.